The Open Notebook: Pitch database

 The Open Notebooks pitch database includes more than 300 successful pitch letters for news and feature stories to help writers gain better understanding of what makes a pitch most likely to succeed.
 Spencer Davis wrote, "Sections like the Pitch Database, which publishes successful pitches submitted by real journalists, can be extremely useful for figuring out what works and what doesn't."
 When The Open Notebook published its first book, The Craft of Science Writing, in 2020, some pitches from the pitch database were included in annotated form.
-In that piece, journalist Roxanne Khamsi pointed out well-executed elements of certain pitch letters, discussing what makes those elements important and that likely contributed to their success.
+In that piece, journalist Roxanne Khamsi pointed out well-executed elements of certain pitch letters, discussing what makes those elements important and that likely contributed to their success.eps science diorama contest.

-Early-career fellowships

-The organization started a fellowship program in 2013 for early-career science journalists.
-Through this program, fellows report and write articles on the craft of science writing for publication at The Open Notebook.
-Some alumni of the program include Tina Casagrand, Tiên Nguyễn, Aneri Pattani, Julia Rosen, Christina Selby, Jane C. Hu, Rodrigo Pérez Ortega, Rachel Zamzow, Geoffrey Giller, Knvul Sheikh, Jennifer Lu, Shira Feder, and Katherine J. Wu.